wustho/epr/README.md

 Just hit `o` when `[IMG:n]` (_n_ is any number) comes up on a page.
 If there's only one of those, it will automatically open the image using viewer, but if there are more than one, cursor will appear to help you choose which image then press `RET` to open it (`q` to cancel).

-After you close the viewer and go back to reading, you might notice that `epr.py` lagging one keypress, it happens to make sure that the image doesn't get deleted before you finish viewing it.

 ## Vanilla or Markdown?

 If you'd like to read epub in markdown format, checkout `v2.0.1-md` (which _requires_ module `html2text`) from release page.